 - No firm guidelines on when to biopsy in CIP, but it may be warranted in patients with atypical presentations, previous immunosuppression (cytomegalovirus, myositis, polymyositis, direct muscle infections, other conditions mimicking CIP), or when additional prognostic information may help plan the future level of care.

-- Nerve biopsies in primary biliary cirrhosis are unique, with lipid laden cells found within the nerve fasicles.2
+- Nerve biopsies in primary biliary cirrhosis are unique, with lipid laden cells found within the nerve fascicles.24

 Available or current treatment guidelines

-No specific treatment arrests or reverses CIP, but it may improve if sepsis or multiorgan failure resolves.
-Supportive therapy to weather the complications associated with SIRS is most important.
-Strict insulin control (80-100 mg/dL) reduces incidence of CIP by 44% and overall mortality.
-Insulin is a neurotrophic factor, hypothesized to be neural protective during SIRS, and facilitates regeneration.2
+Treatment of critical illness neuropathy may improve if sepsis or multi-organ failure resolves.
+Supportive therapy to treat the complications associated with SIRS is crucial.
+Strict insulin control (80-100 mg/dL) reduces incidence of critical illness neuropathy by 44% and overall mortality.
+Insulin is a neurotrophic factor, hypothesized to be neural protective during SIRS, and facilitates regeneration.

 Prednisone, initially at 1 mg/kg/d, is used to treat neurosarcoidosis.
 In resistant cases, immunosuppressive treatment with methotrexate, cyclosporine, and azathioprine has been used.
-PN improves with treatment in most cases.2,5 Small fiber neuropathy symptoms may improve with intravenous immune globulin or anti-tumor necrosis factor α.18
+Peripheral neuropathy improves with treatment in most cases.
+Small fiber neuropathy symptoms may improve with intravenous immune globulin or anti-tumor necrosis factor α.

-In celiac disease, a gluten-free diet must be started whether or not PN is associated with the disease.
-It is unclear if a gluten-free diet has an effect on PN.
+In celiac disease, a gluten-free diet should be initiated to treat the peripheral neuropathy associated with the disease.
 In 2006, Hadjivassiliou et al performed a systematic, controlled study of the effect of a gluten-free diet on 35 patients with celiac disease-associated neuropathy, with close serologic monitoring of adherence to the gluten-free diet.
-They found significant improvement in the treated group compared with the control group after 1 year on the diet.
+They found significant improvement in the treated group compared with the control group after one year on the gluten-free diet.
 Vitamin and mineral supplementation may have some benefit.
-The use of immunomodulatory treatments, immunoglobulin infusions, or immunosuppressants for celiac disease-associated neuropathy remains controversial.2,5
+The use of immunomodulatory treatments, immunoglobulin infusions, or immunosuppressant medications for celiac disease-associated neuropathy remains controversial.2,22,26-28